 If you would like assistance in French, please contact FACE.

-FAJE Creative Project Grants are made possible through generous support from Doris Duke Charitable Foundation, Florence Gould Foundation, French Ministry of Culture, Institut Français-Paris, and Société des Auteurs et Compositeurs de Musique (“SACEM”).
+FAJE Creative Project Grants are made possible through generous support from the Cultural Services of the French Embassy, Doris Duke Charitable Foundation, Florence Gould Foundation, Fondation Chanel, Institut Français, Ministère de la Culture et de la Communication and Société des Auteurs et Compositeurs de Musique (“SACEM”).

 Manage Your Grant

 The below requirements apply to projects taking place between July 1, 2018 and December 31, 2019.